CyTube/cytu.be-policies/donations.md

 I appreciate the continued support of past donors who have kept server costs as a non-issue for me to continue running the service.
-If you've donated before, feel free to eamil me the transaction ID and I'll be happy to recognize you on this page for donating.
+If you've donated before, feel free to email me the transaction ID and I'll be happy to recognize you on this page for donating.